 After decades of foreign aid, Simon Kuereng is helping his fellow South Sudanese build their future with their own hands. »»

 |People Served:||4,948,642 (2012 est.)|

-Catholic Relief Services has been operational in South Sudan since 1983, focusing on building community-based food and livelihood security through activities in agriculture, WASH, health, peace-building, and savings and lending.
+Catholic Relief Services has been operational in South Sudan since 1989, focusing on building community-based food and livelihood security through activities in agriculture, health, peacebuilding, and savings and lending.
 CRS also helps strengthen local nongovernmental organizations and communities.
 The agency has staff in South Sudan as well as in Nairobi, where a technical team works on issues of food and livelihoods security throughout the region.